pingcap/tidb/docs/design/2021-03-09-dynamic-privileges.md

 | Change password if the password of SUPER user is forgotten | N | Y |
 | Kill connections belong to cloudAdmin | N | Y |
 | SHUTDOWN / RESTART | N | Y (graceful shutdown on k8s for tidb-server) |

+Scenario testing will be required for:
+* all the dynamic privileges
+* several user-defined dynamic privileges

 ### Compatibility Tests